-The new Course Absence Report (CAR) system facilitates communication between students and instructors when medical issues, family emergencies, or other extenuating circumstances necessitate student absences from class.
+The Course Absence Report (CAR) system facilitates communication between students and instructors when medical issues, family emergencies, or other extenuating circumstances necessitate student absences from class.
 Please review the frequently asked questions below to learn more.

 What is the purpose of the Course Absence Report system?